 Journalism Professional Practicum (JPP) Program Components

-Both the student and the student’s home university will receive a copy of the Program Officer’s evaluation report as well as an official academic transcript from Atma Jaya University.
-These assessment documents will be sent (electronically in the case of the student and by post in the case of a student’s university) from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
-The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements.
+Both the student and the student’s home university will receive a copy of the Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from Atma Jaya University.
+These assessment documents will be sent electronically from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
+The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.